Skip to content

 >>> ibis.options.interactive = True

->>> t.s.re_replace("^(a)", "b")
+>>> s.re_replace("^a", "b")

-┃ RegexReplace(s, '^(a)', 'b') ┃
+┃ RegexReplace(s, '^a', 'b') ┃

 │ string │